 Remember the childhood classic, Winnie the Pooh?
 Now, imagine that Pooh (and all his other friends) came back to life.
 And, alongside the author, explain the principles of Taoism, the Chinese spiritual philosophy to you.

-All this goodness revealed, I would like to end on the note, as I often do with such posts that if you were able to purchase books using any of the above links listed, thank you!
+All this goodness revealed, I would like to end on a note, as I often do with such posts that if you were able to purchase books using any of the above links listed, thank you!
 Your support helps me raise the quality of what I do. 🙂